-Item Description Use Interface Select a WAN interface from the drop-down menu that you want the port triggering rules to apply to.
+Item Description Use Interface Select a WAN interface from the drop-down menu.
 Select an Application Or Custom Application User should select the application from the list.
 Or User can enter the name of their choice.
 Trigger Port Start Enter the starting trigger port number (when you select custom application).
 When an application is selected, the port ranges are automatically configured.
 Trigger Port End Enter the ending trigger port number (when you select custom application).
 When an application is selected, the port ranges are automatically configured.
-Trigger Protocol Select the protocol (TCP, TCP/UDP, or UDP) from the drop-down menu.
+Trigger Protocol TCP, TCP/UDP, or UDP.
 Open Port Start Enter the starting open port number (when you select custom application).
 When an application is selected, the port ranges are automatically configured.
 Open Port End Enter the ending open port number (when you select custom application).
 When an application is selected, the port ranges are automatically configured.
-Open Protocol Select the protocol (TCP, TCP/UDP, or UDP) from the drop-down menu.
+Open Protocol TCP, TCP/UDP, or UDP.